esl/MongooseIM/doc/README.md

     * [escalus](https://github.com/esl/escalus): Erlang XMPP client
     * [amoc](https://github.com/esl/amoc): a load testing tools
 * More components?
 There are some ideas we're working on.
 Tune in for updates on:
-    * Icicle: ICE, STUN/TRUN server
+    * MongooseICE: ICE, STUN/TRUN server
-    * Platypus: a push notification server
+    * MongoosePush: a push notification server

 ### Client-side components